ksanjeet/machinery/export_helpers/kickstart_export_readme.md

-# README for KickStart export from Machinery
+# README for kickstart export from Machinery

 This directory contains an KickStart configuration that was exported by Machinery.